oscar-system/GenericDecMats/README.md

 # GenericDecMats

 This repository gives access to the generic decomposition matrices of various groups of Lie type.

+Currently the following use cases are supported.

+- The [Gapjm.jl](https://github.com/jmichel7/Gapjm.jl) package provides functionality for generic decomposition matrices.

+- The generic decomposition matrices can be read into [Oscar.jl](https://github.com/oscar-system/Oscar.jl), its matrices and polynomials are used then.

+- There is also a [GAP 4](https://www.gap-system.org/) interface, read `init.g` into a GAP session in order to provide functions for loading, displaying, and testing the matrices.

+The interfaces to Gapjm.jl and Oscar.jl are mutually exclusive, because of the different matrix and polynomial types that shall be supported.
+In order to use GenericDecMats.jl together with one of these packages, this package must be loaded in advance.

-The data (in the `data` subdirectory) have been provided by Gunter Malle.
+The data (in the `data` subdirectory) have been provided by [Gunter Malle](https://www.mathematik.uni-kl.de/~malle/de/index.html).

-There are a GAP 4 interface (see `init.g` and the `gap` subdirectory) and a Julia interface (see the `src` subdirectory).
-Currently one can just load the data and show them.

 # References